1. Who is a Data Scientist?

 - Machine Learning: Machine learning and deep learning have emerged as preferred skills to have for data scientists.
 Machine Learning techniques like random forest, KNN, ensemble methods and more can help data scientists to train and model data to fit a particular format.
 ML algorithms can come in handy while working on custom data.

-Data Science Salary Trends
+Data Science Salary Trends in 2020

 By experience level